Overview

 As part of the ongoing development of our campuses we will be continuing to invest in our learning spaces, this includes plans to invest in Hartley Library.

-All of this work supports the University Strategy as well as supporting the Civic University Agreement and is timely because
+All of this work supports the University Strategy as well as supporting the Civic University Agreement

 National picture